About Portsmouth Pro Musica

-Portsmouth Pro Musica is dedicated to providing an enriching musical experience to both our members and the community through the scholarship and presentation of professional, high-quality, diverse choral repertoire.
-The chorus is well known in the Seacoast area and regional choral venues for its unique sound and skilled performances of sacred and secular works gleaned from centuries of choral music.
-Priscilla Stevens French, founding artistic director and conductor, provides weekly choral voice coaching and insight for musical interpretation.
+Portsmouth Pro Musica is dedicated to providing an enriching musical experience to both our members and audiences through the scholarship and presentation of diverse professional-level choral repertoire.
+The chorus is well-known throughout the Seacoast for its programming of major works performed with energy, skill and élan!
+Priscilla Stevens French, founding artistic director and conductor, provides weekly vocal coaching, musical insight, and interpretation.
 The chorus draws its voices from the greater Seacoast area, including New Hampshire, southern Maine, and northern Massachusetts.
-We thank you for your continuing support and invite you to come sing with us or attend our performances.
-You will truly be enriched, as we are, by sharing this wonderful music program.
+You will truly be enriched, as we are, by becoming part of this wonderful music community at our concerts.

 Priscilla Stevens French, founding artistic director of Portsmouth Women’s Chorus for 21 seasons, led the transformation of PWC into a new mixed chorus, Portsmouth Pro Musica, in the spring of 2006.
 Priscilla earned a B.A. from Beloit College and received her Master’s degree in Choral Conducting from the New England Conservatory of Music studying under Lorna Cooke deVaron.
 She spent her junior year at Manchester College, Oxford, England, studying organ and musicology.

 Prior to moving to New Hampshire in 1985, Priscilla was chairman of the Music Department at Spence School in New York City.
 She has served as past president of the New Hampshire chapter of the American Choral Directors Association and Eastern Division chairman for women’s choirs.
 Priscilla is proud of her many achievements with Portsmouth Women’s Chorus: